auth70/salakala/README.md

 }
 ```

 salakala does exactly that!
-It wraps around your secrets manager and generates environment variables from secrets you define as URIs.
-While logged in to the manager you're using, it should just work.
+It wraps around your manager and generates environment variables for you as `.env` files or by setting variables directly in your environment.

 ## Installation